The Complete Checklist for Long-Distance Moving

 Sort items according to the categories below:

-• Keep items that you use frequently or have sentimental values.
+• Keep items that you use frequently or have sentimental value.

-• Sell items in good condition which may be valuable to others.
+• Sell items in good condition that may be valuable to others.

 • Donate items that you no longer require but are still in good condition.